samridhikots/smart-grocery/docs/03_FEATURE_ENGINEERING.md

 ### Feature Count Rationale

-**Demand stays at 10 features:** The demand prediction task has a strong auto-regressive signal (`avg_quantity_last3` alone explains ~45% of variance) and a relatively simple linear data-generating process.
-Ten well-chosen features fully capture the variance without risking over-parameterisation.
+**Demand uses 13 features:** The demand prediction task has a strong auto-regressive signal (`avg_quantity_last3` alone explains ~45% of variance) and a predominantly linear data-generating process.
+The original 10 features were extended with 3 India-specific context features (`price_variation_index`, `is_summer_month`, `is_monsoon_month`) to capture seasonal buying-pattern shifts driven by Indian climate and market conditions.

-**Waste expanded to 20 features:** The scale-up to 120k waste rows supports a richer feature space.
-TabNet's attention mechanism benefits from having more interaction candidates to select from — it can learn to ignore irrelevant features while focusing on the most informative ones.
-The 10 engineered features (Features 11–20) encode domain-specific non-linearities (e.g., `waste_risk_interaction`, `category_risk_avg`, `rolling_waste_rate`) that TabNet would otherwise need to discover implicitly from raw features alone.
+**Waste expanded to 24 features:** The scale-up to 120k waste rows supports a richer feature space.
+TabNet's attention mechanism benefits from having more interaction candidates to select from.
+The 10 engineered features (Features 11–20) encode domain-specific non-linearities (e.g., `waste_risk_interaction`, `category_risk_avg`, `rolling_waste_rate`) that TabNet would otherwise need to discover implicitly.
+Four additional Indian-context features (Features 21–24: `is_summer_month`, `is_monsoon_month`, `monsoon_perishable_flag`, `price_variation_index`) capture the climate-driven spoilage patterns unique to Indian households — monsoon humidity and summer heat are the two biggest drivers of unexpected waste beyond what expiry_risk alone can explain.

 ### Why Create `expiry_risk_proxy` for Demand?